jfilak/autorizator/README.md

 The LDAP connector expects that:

-- the user role is stored in the field *employeeRole* but you can overwrite the default configuration via the property *role_field*.
+- the user role is stored in the field *IVisionRole* but you can overwrite the default configuration via the property *role_field*.

-- the user Authentication PIN is stored in the field *employeePIN* but you can overwrite the default configuration via the property *pin_field*.
+- the user Authentication PIN is stored in the field *IVisionPIN* but you can overwrite the default configuration via the property *pin_field*.

 It is also possible to change encoding from UTF-8 to your desired